-Michael Wilkes: Mr. Wilkes commenced as the CEO of the Company on January 17, 2011.
-Mr Wilkes' annual base salary during 2016 was A\$790,000 with an additional amount of up to 90% of annual base salary payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration and Nomination Committee.
-Mr. Wilkes receives employer contributions to his superannuation fund of A\$25,000 per year.
-He is entitled to be given six (6) months' written notice of termination.
+Michael Wilkes: Mr. Wilkes commenced as CEO of the Company on January 17, 2011.
+Mr Wilkes' annual base salary in 2017 was A\$790,000 with an additional amount of up to 90% of annual base salary payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration and Nomination Committee.
+Mr. Wilkes receives employer superannuation contributions to the value of A\$25,000 per year.
+Mr Wilkes is entitled to be given six (6) months' written notice of termination.
 He may be required to serve the notice period on an active or passive basis, or payment may be made to him in lieu of all or part of the notice period based upon his annual total remuneration on termination.
 Mr. Wilkes must give six (6) months' notice of resignation.

-Commencing January 1, 2016, if Mr Wilkes' employment is terminated by reason of "redundancy", the Company must pay a severance equal to two (2) years of gross fixed annual remuneration at the time of termination plus two (2) times the target annual performance bonus payable in respect of the year in which the employment is terminated.
-"Redundancy" includes, among other matters (i) a substantial diminution in the duties and responsibilities of the position or a material reduction in the status of the position, whether as a result of an addition to or reduction of duties and responsibilities; (ii) a substantial diminution in the scale of the business to which the duties and responsibilities of the position in base salary or bonus opportunity or in the kind or level of the benefits.
+Commencing January 1, 2017, if Mr Wilkes' employment is terminated by reason of "redundancy", the Company must pay a severance equal to two (2) years of gross fixed annual remuneration at the time of termination plus two (2) times the target annual performance bonus payable in respect of the year in which the employment is terminated.
+"Redundancy" includes, among other matters (i) a substantial diminution in the duties and responsibilities of the position or a material reduction in the status of the position, whether as a result of an addition to or reduction of duties and responsibilities; (ii) a substantial diminution in the scale of the business to which the duties and responsibilities of the position apply; or (iii) a material reduction in base salary or bonus opportunity or in the kind or level of the benefits.

-If Mr. Wilkes had been terminated, other than for cause, as of December 31, 2016, Mr. Wilkes would have been entitled to receive an estimate of A\$485,356 in termination and statutory payments.
-If Mr. Wilkes had been terminated as a result of redundancy as of December 31, 2016, Mr. Wilkes would have been entitled to receive an estimate of A\$3,174,856 in redundancy and statutory payments.
+If Mr. Wilkes had been terminated, other than for cause, as of December 31, 2017, Mr. Wilkes would have been entitled to receive an estimate of A\$577,691 in termination and statutory payments.
+If Mr. Wilkes had been terminated as a result of redundancy as of December 31, 2017, Mr. Wilkes would have been entitled to receive an estimate of A\$3,267,191 in redundancy and statutory payments.

-Mark Chamberlain: Mr. Chamberlain commenced as the CFO of the Company on July 15, 2011, at which time he entered into an employment agreement which contains the following termination benefits.
-Mr Chamberlain's annual base salary during 2016 was A\$440,000 with an additional amount of up to 60% of fixed annual remuneration payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration and Nomination Committee.
-Mr. Chamberlain receives employer contributions to his superannuation fund of A\$25,000 per year.
-He is entitled to be given six (6) months' written notice of termination.
+Scott McQueen: Mr. McQueen initially joined the Company in November 2016, and was subsequently appointed as Chief Financial Officer of the Company on July 3, 2017.
+Mr McQueen's annual base salary in 2017 was A\$400,000 with an additional amount of up to 60% of fixed annual remuneration payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration and Nomination Committee.
+Mr. McQueen receives employer superannuation contributions to the value of A\$25,000 per year.
+Mr. McQueen is entitled to be given six (6) months' written notice of termination.
 He may be required to serve the notice period on an active or passive basis, or payment may be made to him in lieu of all or part of the notice period based upon his annual total remuneration on termination.
-Mr. Chamberlain must give three (3) months' notice of resignation.
+Mr. McQueen must give three (3) months' notice of resignation.
 In the case of a termination by reason of redundancy, provisions identical to those in the employment of Mr. Wilkes will apply.

-If Mr. Chamberlain had been terminated, other than for cause, as of December 31, 2016, Mr. Chamberlain would have been entitled to receive an estimate of A\$238,422 in termination and statutory payments.
-If Mr. Chamberlain had been terminated as a result of redundancy as of December 31, 2016, Mr. Chamberlain would have been entitled to receive an estimate of A\$1,493,922 in redundancy and statutory payments.
+If Mr. McQueen had been terminated, other than for cause, as of December 31, 2017, Mr. McQueen would have been entitled to receive an estimate of A\$241,165 in termination and statutory payments.
+If Mr. McQueen had been terminated as a result of redundancy as of December 31, 2017, Mr. McQueen would have been entitled to receive an estimate of A\$1,388,665 in redundancy and statutory payments.